Accessibility Resources at UNI

 Workplace Accommodation Services

-Human Resource Services is committed to ensuring faculty, staff, prospective employees, and visitors with disabilities have equal access at the University of Northern Iowa.
+Human Resources Services is committed to ensuring faculty, staff, student employees, prospective employees, and visitors with disabilities have equal access at the University of Northern Iowa.
 Our goal is to create an inclusive working environment for all UNI employees.

 When a health condition or disability causes difficulty in performing essential job functions, employees may request a workplace accommodation.
 The process may be initiated by the employee or the employee's supervisor.
 UNI evaluates each request on a case-by-case basis through an interactive process involving the employee, supervisor, and HRS.
 More information regarding the workplace accommodations process is found on the HRS website.